What is the difference between a pre-school/daycare program and a traditional nursery school like The VNS?

 Our teachers encourage age-appropriate social behaviors, such as cooperation, taking turns, and respect for others.
 Children are also encouraged to develop self-help skills, such as washing hands, taking care of toys and materials used in the classroom, and picking up after themselves.

 Yes!
 We make local community visits to the library and fire station as well as season field trips to places such as local pumpkins patches, farms and parks.

 Yes!
 Our outdoor play is in a fenced-in play area where children can develop large motor skills and engage in cooperative play during school, weather permitting.

 How do I know if my child is ready for pre-school?

 We believe the answer can be found in your response to two simple questions.
 First, is your child able to follow two-step directions?
 And, secondly, is he or she fully potty trained?

 What are the requirements for The VNS's 3-year-old class?

 This class is for children who will be three years of age by January 1st of the year following enrollment in school.
 The three’s program is designed to focus heavily on children’s social and emotional development.
 The structure of the day encourages self-help skills, listening skills, and social skills.
 The goal for the three’s program is for children to create new friendships and bonds with others as well as enjoy being a part of a new community.
 To further promote social skills for the students in this program, the teachers offer an optional weekly lunch bunch at a small additional cost.
-It is available on Thursdays from 11:30-12:30, usually beginning in October.
+It is available on Thursdays from 11:30-12:30, beginning mid-year.
 For more information about the 3-year old class, please click here to view the 3-year-old class summary.